OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 This problem was proposed to the workshop in order to answer the question of how to compute total derivatives of part of your model and use them for later calculation in OpenMDAO.
 To be completely flexible, these derivatives need to be an output of some kind of component so that they can be used as inputs to other components or declared as constraint sources.
-However, whenver an output is provided in OpenMDAO, the component that computes it must also be able to provide partial derivatives of that input with respect to component inputs.
-So, even if we could somehow piggyback on the full-model total derivatives capbility to compute the derivatives of a sub-model and provide them as outputs, we would still need to compute second derivatives, and OpenMDAO does not provide those at this time.
+However, whenever an output is provided in OpenMDAO, the component that computes it must also be able to provide partial derivatives of that input with respect to component inputs.
+So, even if we could somehow piggyback on the full-model total derivatives capability to compute the derivatives of a sub-model and provide them as outputs, we would still need to compute second derivatives, and OpenMDAO does not provide those at this time.